Reporting Hub Knowledge Center

 • By selecting Non Inherited, groups/users can only access content to which they've been specifically granted access, regardless of their inclusion within a Parent Group.

 • Google Analytics Code: If you want to collect data from your tenant using Google Analytics, enter your Google Analytics Code here.
-(For more information on Google Analytics, and how it integrates with the Information Hub, see Setting Up Usage Tracking/Google Analytics.)
+(For more information on Google Analytics, and how it integrates with the Information Hub, see .)

-• Administrator Group: Select which Active Directory groups/users will be given Administrator privileges for your tenant.
+• Administrator Group: Select which group will be given Administrator privileges for your tenant.

 • Power BI Embedded Capacity: Select the Power BI Embedded capacity you wish to connect to your tenant.
 If your organization has multiple Embedded capacities, choose the one that's relevant.
-(For more information on Embedded capacities, see Embedded Capacity Admin.)
+(For more information on Embedded capacities, see .)

 • Power BI Workspaces: Select the Power BI Workspaces to which your tenant will be granted access.